List of Drawn Together characters: Jun-Jee

-Jun-Jee is Ling-Ling's father who speaks in a stereotypical Japanese accent.
-Just as Ling-Ling is based on Pikachu, Jun-Jee seems to be based on Raichu, the older, evolved form of Pikachu.
-The creators revealed in the DVD commentary to "The Other Cousin" that his name is Jun-Jee, named after Jun Song and Jee Choe from Big Brother IV.
-It was not until "Freaks & Greeks" (season 3, episode 1), however, that the character's name was identified in the show.
-In that episode, Jun-Jee is heard saying "Jun-Jee" during his dialogue in "The Other Cousin", but as he is speaking Ling-Ling's language, it is not clear that whether he is referring to his name or not.
+Jun-Jee (voiced by Jess Harnell) is Ling-Ling's father who speaks in a stereotypical Japanese accent.
+Just as Ling-Ling is based on Pikachu, Jun-Jee seems to be based on Raichu, the evolved form of Pikachu.
+The creators revealed in the DVD commentary to "The Other Cousin" that Jun-Jee is named after Jun Song and Jee Choe from Big Brother IV.
 "Freaks & Greeks" also reveals that Jun-Jee is extremely wealthy and that his vision is significantly impaired because of cataracts, which hampers his ability to enjoy one of his favorite hobbies, karaoke.